gemcfadyen/georginam.com/_posts/2016-02-15-apprenticeship-day-88.md

 <!--break-->

 When loaded in the browser, JavaScript is loaded into a global namespace.
 If the namespace is loaded several times, the last assignment wins.
-This is why libraries such as ajax have all their functions (e.g.: `$.ajax`) as properties of the `$` namespace.
+For example, the namespace `$` has functions like `$.ajax`, as properties of the `$` namespace.

       var $ {};
       (